leemccallum/MLIntroduction/session-2/README.md

    It will say, this is a pie_chart

    First, we need to think about is what will be the input to our model?
 In all the cases we have seen so far the input was quite simple it was either 1 or 2 simple numbers, but in this case, what would it be?
 	We can not just feed the image as an image to the model for training, we need to represent it as numbers.
 The easiest way is to feed in the pixel values as the input to the model.
 Basically, if we have a true-color image we can represent every pixel using 3 integer values to represent the RGB value of the pixel.
-In other words, if�our image is W width and H height in pixels, we represent it as W*H*3 numbers.
+In other words, if our image is W width and H height in pixels, we represent it as W*H*3 numbers.
 This way we can feed it to the Neural network and start the training process.

    The following diagram shows how this will look for an image that is 28 X 28 pixels